 Below are my Top 10 Tips and tricks I’ve used (and still use) to go from a chronic sleep non-believer to someone that prioritises 7-8h of quality sleep as high as family, work, exercise and food:

-- Blue Blocking Glasses – Blue light keeps you awake.
+2️⃣ Blue Blocking Glasses – Blue light keeps you awake.
 You must eliminate this light if you want the sleep hormones to kick in and create a feeling of tiredness.
-With TV, Phones, Laptops and Lights, we are literally hacking the system and not getting this signal it’s time to sleep.
+With TV, Phones, Laptops and lights, we are hacking the system and not getting the signal it’s time to sleep.

-- Magnesium Capsules – Magnesium is known to aid with recovery and has a calming effect.
-Take these an hour or so before wishing to go to bed.
+3️⃣ Magnesium Capsules / Spray – Magnesium is known to aid with recovery and has a calming effect.
+Take these an hour or so before wishing to go to bed (or topical magnesium spray for greater absorption).
 Read the Magnesium Top Tip post to get the low down on the importance of Magnesium.

-- Mindfullness/Breathing before bed – Deep diaphragmatic breathing is the key approach to moving from a Fight or Flight state to the Rest and Recover State.
-Use an app or a wearable if it helps, and do a min of 3-5mins of deep slow breathing.
+5️⃣ Mindfulness Breathing before bed – Deep diaphragmatic breathing is the key approach to moving from a Fight or Flight state to the Rest and Recover State.
+Use an app or a wearable device if it helps, and do a min of 3-5mins of deep slow breathing.
 I do this as I get into bed, and often drift off before completing the 5 minutes!

-- Switching off Tech 1.5 hours before bed – Admittedly, I am really bad with this.
+6️⃣ Switching off Tech 1.5 hours before bed – Admittedly, I am really bad with this.
 But when I do it, it creates a calm and change of pace needed to feel relaxed and ready to sleep.
-When I’m plugged in just before bed, it can play havoc with falling asleep.
-Reading a book instead has the opposite effect – many people read a dozen or so pages at night and can’t keep their eyes open!
+Being plugged in just before bed can play havoc with falling asleep.
+Reading a book tends to have the opposite effect – many people read a dozen or so pages at night and can’t keep their eyes open!

-- The best Pillow, Mattress and Duvet Covers you can buy – Breathable Egyptian Cotton covers.
-A good quality memory foam pillow.
+7️⃣ The best Pillow, Mattress and Duvet Covers you can buy – Breathable Egyptian Cotton covers.
+A good quality pillow with neck support (I really like FlowSleeps pillows).
 Breathable cooling and body adjusting mattress (such as Leesa mattress).
-Lets face it, you will spend years in this setup and it better be the best sleep you can get.
+Let’s face it, you will spend years in this setup and it should be the best sleep possible.
 Investing in the best quality bed setup you can afford is a sound investment in your health and vitality.

-- Bedroom Temperature – Whatever you do, don’t put the heating on in your bedroom.
-You’ll notice it – it helps make your bed more inviting initially, and then you feel suffocated and too hot throughout the night.
-It is highly recommended to make your room cold – between 17-19 degrees centigrade.
-Being hot is the leading cause of sleep restlessness.
+9️⃣ Bedroom Temperature – Whatever you do, don’t put the heating on in your bedroom.
+It is highly recommended to make your room cool – between 17-19 degrees centigrade.
+Being hot is a leading cause of sleep restlessness.

-PRO TIP: Wearable devices or Smart Alarm apps can be very useful tools in evaluating the quality and quantity of your sleep over the course of the year.
+- Wearable devices or Smart Alarm Apps can be very useful tools in evaluating the quality and quantity of your sleep over the course of the year.
 Personally, I am using the NEW Oura Ring for Sleep Tracking, as well as the Sleep Cycle iOS App to wake me up at the optimal time, based on my level of wakefulness.

 Commit to making sleep more of a priority, and you may just significantly improve your quality of life.
 More energy, sharper brain, more creative, less disease prone, more control over food cravings and greater muscle development.

-I don’t know about you, but that sounds worth it to me!
-Use what you can from the above, and take your time to introduce these tactics as and when you are able.
+That sounds worth it to me!
+Use what you can from the above, and take your time to introduce these tactics as and when you’re able.
 The most important thing is being conscientious about setting yourself up for a good restful nights kip.